sjtalkar/milestone2_waterwells_deepnote/doc/assets/precipitaton.md

 We have the station's latitude and longitude available to us.
 We use the strategy described in well_completion_reports.md and groundwater.md to convert the latitude and longitude to point geomtery and then through spatial join into TownshipRange.
 Merge to othe datasets can now be performed through this TownshipRange.

-The primary feature to be derived from this dataset is the average precipitation in inches for a TownshipRange
+The primary feature to be derived from this dataset is the average precipitation in inches for a TownshipRange.

 ## Mapping at the Township level